kinghat/Titlest/README.md

 # Titlest

-this is a simple extension to replace or append a websites title with whatever you want. the extension name is a play on the golf brand. no, i dont like golf.
+a simple extension to replace or append a websites title with whatever you want. the extension name is a play on the golf brand. no, i dont like golf.

 ## Overview